 - All Switzerland-based employers will be obligated to register selected job vacancies in Switzerland with the regional employment office (RAV).

-- All professions suffering from an outstanding nationwide unemployment rate are subject to the registration.
+- All professions suffering from an outstanding nationwide unemployment rate (from 1 July 2018 until January 2020 of at least 8%) are subject to the registration.

 - After having registered the vacant positions, the RAV will search their database and recommend matching jobseekers.